nive927/Dubai-Satellite-Imagery-Multiclass-Segmentation/README.md

 # Dubai-Satellite-Imagery-Multiclass-Segmentation

+## Note: NbViewer to load the code if GitHub doesn't render

+Please copy the links of the .ipynb files and paste in this [url](https://nbviewer.org/) if GitHub fails to load it in the browser.

 ## Dataset
 <p align="justify">
 <a href="https://humansintheloop.org/">Humans in the Loop</a> has published an open access dataset annotated for a joint project with the <a href="https://www.mbrsc.ae/">Mohammed Bin Rashid Space Center</a> in Dubai, the UAE.
 The dataset consists of aerial imagery of Dubai obtained by MBRSC satellites and annotated with pixel-wise semantic segmentation in 6 classes.
 The images were segmented by the trainees of the Roia Foundation in Syria.